jbiatek/BSGRulebook/rulebook.md

 #### Loyalties and executions

-Both Exodus and Pegasus expansions include executions, but they work in different ways.
-The changes to executions also affect the Loyalty deck.
+The Pegasus and Exodus expansions both add *execution* to the base game.
+However, the two expansions have slightly different rules for executions, and these affect the construction of the Loyalty deck.
 See the "House Rules" section at the end for [more discussion on this](#loyalty-deck-styles).

-In short, the _extra-card_ style Loyalty deck always leaves at least 1 Loyalty card un-dealt.
-The benefit is that an executed human is no longer guaranteed to come back as a human, but the drawback is that a Cylon card may never enter the game.
+The quick summary is that the _extra-card_ style Loyalty deck introduced in Exodus always leaves at least 1 Loyalty card un-dealt.
+The benefit is that an executed human is no longer guaranteed to come back as a human, but the drawback is that a Cylon card might never enter the game.
+The Pegasus version does not modify the Loyalty deck at all, and executed humans will always come back as humans.

-By the official rules, _extra-card_ should be used whenever the Exodus expansion is included.
+By the official rules, _extra-card_ should be used if and only if the Exodus expansion is included.
+In practice, it is only *required* when "Personal Goal" cards are being used, and can be used with just Pegasus if so desired.

+The _extra-card_ rules should not be used without Pegasus or Exodus, since the base game and Daybreak do not provide any opportunities to execute players.

 #### Building the Loyalty deck

 - Build two decks of cards: the "You Are a Cylon" and the "Not a Cylon" decks.
     - If using the "Final Five" or "Personal Goal" cards, or both, they go in the "Not a Cylon" deck.
-    - "Personal Goal" cards require an "extra card style" Loyalty deck.
+    - "Personal Goal" cards require an "_extra-card_ style" Loyalty deck.
     - Some "You Are A Cylon" cards refer to Treachery skill cards.
 Remove them if you aren't playing with any Treachery cards.
-    - Some "Personal Goal" cards cause executions.
-Technically, there are not supposed to be executions unless either Exodus or Pegasus are being played.
 - Shuffle them both, then form the initial Loyalty deck as follows, based on the total number of players and whether one of them is a Cylon Leader:

  | Cylon Leader? | Players |  Cylon cards | Not a Cylon cards |